microsoft/TypeScript/.github/pull_request_template.md

 ** Please don't send typo fixes! **
 We understand that typo fixes are generally nice, but these fixes don't help with code quality and add work to the core team.
-The same generally applies to other projects.
 If you're interested in sending a PR, the issue tracker has many issues marked `help wanted`.
 -->

 Fixes #